-Brandi’s sparks dialogue, confronts power, and speaks uncomfortable truths that institutions and Australian society often avoid.
+Brandi’s practice sparks dialogue, confronts power dynamics, and speaks uncomfortable truths that institutions and Australian society often avoid.
 Through a growing national profile and online platform, she continues to educate on issues like cultural appropriation, exploitation of Aboriginal artists and deaths in custody.

 Now one of Lutruwita’s most prominent emerging artists, Brandi uses her visibility and art as a form of Blaktivism.
 Her next chapter is set to reclaim space, shift narratives, and build platforms for the next generation of Blak creatives, especially those who, like her, had to fight to find their way back to Culture.